Uncut Gems: Filming

 Principal photography began on September 25, 2018, in New York City, and concluded on November 15.
 The film was shot by Darius Khondji, primarily on 35 mm film, using vintage anamorphic prime and long zoom lenses.
 Night sequences were filmed using the Arri Alexa Mini camera outfitted with the same pairing of lens types.
-O'Kiep, South Africa doubled as the Welo mine in Ethiopia, but real Ethiopians were cast as extras.
+O'Kiep, South Africa doubled as the Welo mine in Ethiopia, but Ethiopians were cast as extras.
 For verisimilitude, the filmmakers borrowed real footage from Garnett's NBA games, assuming that it qualified as fair use.
 The opening and closing sequences were inspired by the gemological photomicrography of Eduard Gübelin and Danny J. Sanchez.

 Music

-Daniel Lopatin composed the film's original score.
-He also recorded several songs with the Weeknd for the film, but they went unused; however, he has production credits on the Weeknd's 2020 album, After Hours.
-A soundtrack album of Lopatin's music for the film was released on December 13, 2019, on CD, vinyl, and digital streaming services.
+Daniel Lopatin composed the original score.
+He also recorded several songs with the Weeknd for the film.
+They were not used, but he has production credits on the Weeknd's 2020 album After Hours.
+A soundtrack album was released on December 13, 2019, on CD, vinyl, and digital streaming services.

 Release

 Uncut Gems had its world premiere at the 46th Telluride Film Festival on August 30, 2019.
-It later screened at the 2019 Toronto International Film Festival on September 9, and at the 57th New York Film Festival on October 12.
-It received a limited theatrical release in the United States on December 13, before its nationwide release on December 25.
-The film was released internationally on Netflix on January 31, 2020, and it began streaming on the service in the United States on May 25, 2020.
+It screened at the 2019 Toronto International Film Festival on September 9 and at the 57th New York Film Festival on October 12.
+It received a limited theatrical release in the United States on December 13 before its nationwide release on December 25.
+The film was released internationally on Netflix on January 31, 2020, and began streaming on the service in the U.S. on May 25.

-The Criterion Collection acquired the rights to distribute the film on home video, and issued a physical release in 2021.
-The Safdie brothers rented and ripped Criterion discs from Netflix growing up; Josh Safdie said that being acquired by Criterion felt like sneaking into a museum.
+The Criterion Collection acquired the rights to distribute the film on home video, and issued a DVD in 2021.
+The Safdies rented and ripped Criterion discs from Netflix growing up; Josh Safdie said that being acquired by Criterion felt like sneaking into a museum.

 Reception

 Box office

-The first weekend of its limited release, the film made $537,242 from five theaters; its per-venue average of $107,448 was the highest ever for A24 and the second-best of any film released in 2019.
+The first weekend of its limited release, Uncut Gems made $537,242 at five theaters; its per-venue average of $107,448 was the highest ever for A24 and the second-best of any film released in 2019.
 It made $241,431 its second weekend in theaters.

-The film made $5.9 million on the first day of its wide release (including $1.1 million from previews on Christmas Eve), which was the highest single-day gross in A24's history.
-It went on to make a total of $18.5 million over the five-day long holiday weekend ($9.6 million of which was during the weekend-proper), finishing sixth at the box office.
-In its second weekend of wide release, the film made $7.5 million, finishing eighth at the box office.
-By the end of its theatrical run, the film had earned $50 million, and it was A24's highest-grossing film domestically until it was surpassed by Everything Everywhere All at Once in May 2022.
+Uncut Gems made $5.9 million on the first day of its wide release (including $1.1 million from previews on Christmas Eve), the highest single-day gross in A24 history.
+It made $18.5 million over the five-day holiday weekend ($9.6 million of that during the weekend proper), finishing sixth at the box office.
+In its second weekend of wide release, it made $7.5 million, finishing eighth at the box office.
+By the end of its theatrical run, it had earned $50 million and was A24's highest-grossing film domestically until it was surpassed by Everything Everywhere All at Once in 2022.